Our St. Michael’s Creative Curriculum

 Our St. Michael in the Hamlet Creative Curriculum works hand in hand with the 2014 Primary National Curriculum.
-We teach through a carefully planned thematic approach, valuing a broad and balanced curriculum which gives children the opportunities to achieve their potential in all subject areas.
+We teach through a carefully planned thematic approach, valuing a broad and balanced curriculum which gives children the opportunities to achieve their full potential in all subject areas.
 We have designed our curriculum to build on children’s prior learning over time, linking key concepts across subjects as well as developing a breadth of subject knowledge.
 Topics are designed to support children’s natural curiosity and stimulate their creativity.

 Information regarding how some subject areas are taught can be viewed below.
 English link includes details about how PHONICS is taught in EYFS and KS1.
 Maths link includes helpful information for parents to help their child at home to understand various maths concepts and ideas.
 Science link includes a break down of all the Science National Curriculum content for each topic, with detail of goals to achieve, and is split into year groups.
 Below that is the 'Being a Scientist' section, where you can read articles about science events that take place in and out of school, STEM Ambassadors parents who have careers in STEM fields, and, STEM Club which takes place after school.